 Where to stay on the Great Ocean Road?

-For Lorne, we stayed at an Airbnb because we wanted to be close to the beach to walk at night and none of the hotels were available.
-If you are considering trying Airbnb for the first time you can receive an Airbnb credit here towards your first stay.
+For Lorne, we stayed at this apartment/condo because we wanted to be close to the beach to walk at night and none of the hotels were available.

 Great Ocean Road Car Rental

-We used CarRentals.com for our Great Ocean Road car hire.
+We used this car rental company for our Great Ocean Road car hire.
 We picked up the rental car from the Avalon airport because that is where our outbound flight was after we finished the Great Ocean Road.
 Have the same pickup and drop off to save some money.

 Great Ocean Road Travel Tips

 - We decided to take our own Great Ocean Road tour instead of taking an organized tour because we had time on our side, but there are plenty of other options that you can consider for a Melbourne Great Ocean Road tour.
 Here are a few that we would recommend for a Great Ocean Road one day tour from Get Your Guide.

 - Have a GREAT music playlist downloaded and listen to some music along the drive!

 - Don’t forget to have travel insurance for when you are visiting from out of the country.
 We use World Nomads for our travel insurance during our stay in Australia.
 Really easy to get a quote!
 You can read our entire review of World Nomads for travel insurance here.

 - Find out our 12 best tips for long road trips with kids!